NU Alternative Worksite Policy & Guidance

 - Discuss how responsibilities in the job description will be accomplished

-- Determine whether any revision to the salary or job description is appropriate
+- Determine whether any revision to the job description is appropriate

 - Have a clear understanding between supervisor and employee about performance expectations and an agreed upon method for monitoring work output